Looking for a beach getaway without the big-city bustle? Then Marco Island might be the perfect place for you.

 This is an ideal weekend trip if you’d like to try some delicious, fresh seafood while listening to talented musicians.

-6 – Relax on South Marco Beach
+6 – Unwind and enjoy beauty of South Marco Beach

 No, it’s not that South Beach.
 This is a much more mellow option for those looking to enjoy the region’s warm, clear waters and pristine shoreline.